- Learn & Explore

 The Smithsonian Early Enrichment Center (SEEC) is a separately incorporated 501(c)3 housed at the Smithsonian Institution.
 The mission of the SEEC is two-fold: to provide a high-quality educational program for young children, and to advance educational opportunities for all children by sharing SEEC’s expertise on a national level, thereby furthering the education mandate of the Smithsonian Institution.

 SEEC opened in 1988 with one center located in the National Museum of American History with 32 children, 7 teachers and a budget of about $150,000.
-In 1991 SEEC added programming for infants and toddlers and in 1998 added a licensed Kindergarten was added.
-Today SEEC has 3 centers, two inside the walls of the National Museum of Natural History and one inside the National Museum of American History, serving 135 children with 45 staff and a budget of over $2.5 million.
-In addition, SEEC now gives out over $150,000 in scholarship funds every year.
-In October 2013 SEEC will celebrate its 25th anniversary but from the beginning one thing was clear: this was going to be much more than a place that cared for the children of Smithsonian employees.
-This was going to be a model lab school with a museum-based curriculum; a place that addressed the Smithsonian mandate for sharing knowledge.
-Early on in our history Dee Carlstrom was hired to develop a curriculum, Museum Magic, based on a vision of monthly themes that cross the entire Smithsonian Institution and utilize resources from throughout the museums.
-The curriculum continues to be deepened and broadened to address 21st century learning and to further link to child development theory.
-The founding director, Sharon Shaffer, began a set of training initiatives in 1995 when she wrote a Smithson Grant to develop a seminar, Learning Through Objects, to train others in SEEC’s methods.
-Through this, and several other trainings, the model has been shared with thousands of educators and museum professionals throughout the USA and several countries abroad.
-Sharon retired in the summer of 2012 after 24 years of service to SEEC and the current Executive Director, Kim Kiehl took over.
-SEEC continues to develop its curriculum and is moving to the next stages of becoming a national resource for high quality early education and programming for young children in museums.
+In 1991 SEEC added programming for infants and toddlers, and in 1998 a licensed Kindergarten was added.
+Today SEEC has 3 sites, two inside the walls of the National Museum of Natural History and one inside the National Museum of American History, serving 135 children with 48 staff and a budget of over $2.5 million.
+In October 2013 SEEC celebrated its 25th anniversary, but from the beginning one thing was clear: this was going to be much more than a place that cared for the children of Smithsonian employees.
+This was going to be a model laboratory school with a museum-based curriculum; a place that addressed the Smithsonian mandate for sharing knowledge.

 Museum Based Learning